Huobosi

 It has four strings in four courses and is tuned E, A, D, G. Three of the strings are made of silk and the highest is steel.

-It was developed through a rationalization of an earlier Turkmenian instrument (the Komuz), and used the Chinese name for that instrument.
+It was developed through a rationalization of an earlier Turkic instrument (the kopuz), and used the Chinese name for that instrument.
 The models were developed, soprano alto and tenor.

 History

 The Huobosi is played by the Naxi people in China, and was historically a carved lute with a shape similar to the draynen.
 In modern times, the huobosi is built with a flat back and bent sides (ribs) in a similar shape, but with a generally shorter neck than the historical version.